 I’ve never seen a film quite like it and probably never will again.
 It’s brooding and chaotic, strange, and blurs the lines between reality and fiction.

-Read on to discover the unusual approach that the director took to create this movie (hint: there was NO script!), Hanna’s advice for budding actors looking to get into the film industry, and which Palm D’or-winning director’s film she’ll be appearing in next year.
+Hanna discusses with us the unusual approach that the director took to create this movie (hint: there was NO script!).
+She also provides advice for budding actors looking to get into the film industry, and tells us which Palm D’or-winning director’s film she’ll be appearing in alongside Woody Harrelson.